fingerskier/manthra/README.md

 `considerable careful crafty compositions`

+The problem with the world is that intelligent people are full of doubt; while the stupid ones are full of confidence.
+  Charles Bukowski

 Humanity’s real problem is that we have Paleolithic emotions, medieval institutions, and godlike technology.
   Edward O. Wilson